eilyat/PE5/content/team/EconomistPosition.md

 Familiarity with economic theories and different methodologies, such as econometric techniques, IO analysis and CGE modelling, will be a bonus.
 Familiarity with ArcGIS packages will be a bonus.

+# Qualifications and experience

+Preferably you hold a have a first-class honours degree or higher qualification in Economics, Statistics, or related studies.
+We prioritise experienced candidates, with a minimum of five years relevant experience working in local or central government or consulting firms.

+# Application close

+We encourage early applications as we begin shortlisting as we receive applications.
+The closing date is Friday 4th June 2021.

+# Contact details

+To apply, please send your CV to careers@principaleconomics.co.nz.

+If you have any questions about this position, please send an email to eilya@principaleconomics.com.